IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverless/REVIEW.md

 #
 -->

-# Review: What is Serverless?
+# Review: What is serverless?

-1. What characteristics of Serverless computing contribute to its name?
+1. What characteristics of serverless computing contribute to its name?

 [!]
 Developers can run backend code to access databases without using servers.
 [x] Serverless computing scales inherently to incoming events.